VTY1999/google-homepage/README.md

-This is a google homepage, I created this page with HTML and CSS
+This is a google homepage, I created this page using HTML and CSS.